andreif2018/todo-app/README.md

   - Update ToDo item
   - Delete ToDo item
   - Complete ToDo item
-  - Drag and Drop Todo item in list
+  - Drag and Drop ToDo item in list
+  - Delete All ToDo items in list
+  - Note: Adding ToDo feature is available by `+` button click or by `ENTER` key pressing

 ## Template below should help get you started developing with Vue 3 in Vite.